petrakol/blockxpand-icp/README.md

 ## Development workflow

 1. Install Rust and `dfx`, and add the `wasm32-unknown-unknown` target with `rustup target add wasm32-unknown-unknown`.
-2. Run `cargo test --all` and `cargo clippy -- -D warnings` before pushing.
+2. Run `cargo test --quiet --all` and `cargo clippy -- -D warnings` before pushing.
 3. On pull requests the GitHub Actions workflow runs tests, clippy, and a test deployment via `deploy.sh`.